younis-ali/Personal-Account-Manager/README.md

 into the table and DML queries also.
 After executing DML queries the output is stored in csv file '''

+I run the program in google colab and the notebook is also in the repository.

 Requirements
 1. Uvicorn server
 2. FastAPI